-- 80. The auditors, both internal and external, have unrestricted access to the Board Audit Committee, and to information and such persons within the Company as necessary to conduct the audit. - 81.
-The Company utilises the outsourced services of the Internal Audit Department of Great Eastern Life Assurance (Malaysia) Berhad ("GELM"), which assists the Board Audit Committee in discharging its duties and responsibilities.
-The internal audit function ("Internal Audit") serves to provide the Board and Management with independent and objective assessments of the adequacy and effectiveness of the governance, risk management and internal control processes as designed and implemented by Management.
-The Internal Audit Charter is approved by the Board Audit Committee.
-Internal Audit function is independent of the activities it audits.
+- 80. The Company utilises the services of the Internal Audit Department ("Internal Audit") of GELM via an outsourcing arrangement.
+Internal Audit assists the Board Audit Committee in discharging its duties and responsibilities.
+It serves to provide the Board and Senior Management with independent and objective assessments of the adequacy and effectiveness of the governance, risk management and internal control processes as designed and implemented by Senior Management.
+The Internal Audit Charter is approved by the Board. - 81.
+Internal Audit, which is independent of the activities it audits, is staffed by executives with the relevant qualifications and experience, and the Board Audit Committee ensures that the Internal Audit is adequately resourced.
+The Chief Internal Auditor reports to the Chairman of the Board Audit Committee and administratively to GELM Chief Executive Officer.